 Magneto’s desire for mutant supremacy stems primarily from his time in a concentration camp in World War II.
 He brings together the Brotherhood of Mutants consisting of Mystique, Sabretooth, and Toad and plans to use a machine that turns people into mutants against a UN summit so that the world leaders will have to acknowledge the persecution that mutants endure.

-In the prequel/reboot to the X-Men film trilogy, the origins of how Erik Lehnsherr becomes Magneto are explained.
+In the prequel to the X-Men film trilogy, the origins of how Erik Lehnsherr becomes Magneto are explained.
 Erik meets a young mutant, Charles Xavier, and together they form the X-Men.
+He initially begins as a protagonist, but ultimate leaves the X-Men after killing Sebastian Shaw.
+He goes on to form the Brotherhood of Mutants by using the remaining members of the Hellfire Club.
+In the film, Magneto is played by Irish-German actor Michael Fassbender.

 - Magneto is the final boss of the NES game Marvel's X-Men.
 However, players could only access his level via a special code input at the level selection screen.